Case Studies:

 Main Constraints

-property rights issues, raised by the PES: landless campesinos upstream consider handing over payments to those who are already better off to be unfair.
-Obviously these farmers have an interest in keeping land for open access and efforts to reduce open access are bound to create conflict, since, as Robertson and Wunder (2005) note, "under the present context of an open forest frontier with landless settlers seeking a homestead, one should remember that any conservation initiative trying to effectively reduce open access to the land and slow down deforestation is most likely going to have a catalytic effect increasing social tensions".
+vi) property rights issues, raised by the PES: landless campesinos upstream consider handing over payments to those who are already better off to be unfair.
+Obviously these farmers have an interest in keeping land for open access and efforts to reduce open access are bound to create conflict, since, as Robertson and Wunder (2005) note, "under the present context of an open forest frontier with landless settlers seeking a homestead, one should remember that any conservation initiative trying to effectively reduce open access to the land and slow down deforestation is most likely going to have a catalytic effect increasing social tensions.”

 Main policy lessons

-• All costs relating to the initiative are being borne by the intermediary using international donor funding.
+i) All costs relating to the initiative are being borne by the intermediary using international donor funding.
 Sustainability will be an issue when the payments for land use are no longer subsidised by donor funds, if users are not yet contributing to the scheme.

-• The aforementioned lack of commitment from downstream farmers might be a result of a discrepancy in objectives.
+ii) The aforementioned lack of commitment from downstream farmers might be a result of a discrepancy in objectives.
 They are more interested in increasing water quantity (rather than just quality) and they realize that additional irrigation upstream might be the problem rather than deforestation.
 This perception is backed by hydrological studies elsewhere that show that the additional contribution of cloud forests through fog deposition is small.
-On the other hand, NATURA is pursuing a more holistic conservation of the many values of cloud forests.
+On the other hand, Natura is pursuing a more holistic conservation of the many values of cloud forests.
 However, in this case, trying to justify the efforts in terms of water quantity will not suffice.

-In this way, the project could benefit from: a) A hydrological study that clarifies the potential watershed benefits and how much they are worth in order to convince downstream farmers to pay up (if the benefits are indeed significant).
-This is already under development, with the support of CIFOR. b) Targeting key areas and making payments proportional to their relative importance will increase the efficacy of the payment. c) Anderson (2005) suggests that cash might be the best compensation for forgone income to protect their landd) As noted by Roberston and Wunder (2005) it is important to try to "effectively sanction non-compliance without losing too much hard-won local goodwill", otherwise the scheme may lose its effectiveness.
+a) A hydrological study that clarifies the potential watershed benefits and how much they are worth in order to convince downstream farmers to pay up (if the benefits are indeed significant).
+This is already under development, with the support of Center for International Forestry Research (CIFOR).

 Contact